 Established in 1889 as Institute of Marine Engineers.
 Incorporated by Royal Charter in 1993.
-Sector: Marine ⚠ About: The IMarEST is an international membership body and learned society bringing marine engineers, scientists and technologists together.
+Sector: Marine About: The IMarEST is an international membership body and learned society bringing marine engineers, scientists and technologists together.
 The largest marine organisation of its kind, it spans 128 countries and works to promote the scientific development of marine disciplines, providing opportunities for the exchange of ideas and practices and upholding the status, standards and expertise of marine professionals worldwide.
-It is an NGO with consultative status at the UN's International Maritime Organization (IMO), observer status at the Intergovernmental Oceanographic Commission, International Hydrographic Organization, the London Convention/London Protocol (LC/LP) and GESAMP and it has special consultative status with ECOSOC.
+It is a non-governmental organisation (NGO) with consultative status at the UN's International Maritime Organization (IMO), observer status at the Intergovernmental Oceanographic Commission, International Hydrographic Organization, the London Convention/London Protocol (LC/LP) and Joint Group of Experts on Scientific Aspects of Marine Environmental Protection (GESAMP) and it has special consultative status with Economic and Social Council of the United Nations (ECOSOC).
 Mission: To work with the global marine community to promote the scientific development of marine engineering, science and technology, providing opportunities for the exchange of ideas and practices and upholding the status, standards and expertise of marine professionals worldwide.
 Vision: A world where marine resources and activities are sustained, managed and developed for the benefit of humanity.
-Members: Members work in a vast range of professions including: ship design; coast and ocean mapping and hydrography; construction; maintenance and decommission; defence and naval engineering; marine renewable energy; offshore oil and gas; marine engineering systems and equipment; marine safety and security; marine conservation; power and propulsion; marine biology; climatology and marine meteorology; oceanography and natural hazards assessment.
-Approximate number of members: 19,000 O Licensed to award: Eng Tech I Eng C Eng Registered members: 457 2,022 4,881 Grades of Membership: Student (SIMarEST); Affiliate; Associate Member (AMIMarEST); Member (MIMarEST); Fellow (FIMarEST).

-Member Benefits 🔾 Structure: 48 branches worldwide.
+Members: Members work in a vast range of professions including: ship design; coast and ocean mapping and hydrography; construction; maintenance and decommission; defence and naval engineering; marine renewable energy; offshore oil and gas; marine engineering systems and equipment; marine safety and security; marine conservation; power and propulsion; marine biology; climatology and marine meteorology; oceanography; and natural hazards assessment.
+Approximate number of members: 21,500 ° Licensed to award: Eng Tech lEng CEng Registered members: 437 1,830 4,558 Grades of Membership: Student (SIMarEST); Affiliate; Associate Member (AMIMarEST); Member (MIMarEST); Fellow (FIMarEST).
+Member benefits Structure: 48 branches worldwide.

-Chief Executive: David Loosley 1 Birdcage Walk, Westminster, London SW1H 9JJ +44 (0)20 7382 2656 info@imarest.org www.imarest.org Companies House No: RC000256 Registered Charity number: 212992
+Chief Executive: David Loosley 1 Birdcage Walk, Westminster, London SW1H 9JJ +44 (0)20 7382 2656 info@imarest.org www.imarest.org Companies House No: RC000256 Registered Charity number: 212992 Institution of Mechanical Engineers (IMechE)

-Institution of Mechanical Engineers (IMechE) Established in 1847.
+Established in 1847.
 Incorporated by Royal Charter in 1930.
-Sector: Mechanical engineering About: With a 160-year heritage supporting IMechE, today's Institution is a forward-looking, campaigning organisation.
+Sector: Mechanical engineering About: With a 170-year heritage supporting IMechE, today's Institution is a forward-looking, campaigning organisation.
 By working with leading companies, universities and think tanks, IMechE creates and shares knowledge to provide government, businesses and the public with fresh thinking and authoritative guidance on all aspects of mechanical engineering.
 IMechE's members work at the heart of the country's most important and dynamic industries.
 Vision: Improving the world through engineering.

-Members: From smart phones to goal-line technology, from artificial hearts to re-usable spacecraft, and from air capture devices addressing carbon emissions to mapping the human genome, our members are at the forefront of ground-breaking innovations which offer unprecedented opportunities to further human understanding and enable global society to become ever more advanced and sophisticated in its capabilities, and adventurous in its possibilities.
+Members: From smart phones to goal-line technology, from artificial hearts to re-usable spacecraft, and from air capture devices addressing carbon emissions to mapping the human genome, our members are at the forefront of ground-breaking innovations, which offer unprecedented opportunities to further human understanding and enable global society to become ever more advanced and sophisticated in its capabilities, and adventurous in its possibilities.

-Approximate number of members: 117,750
+Approximate number of members: 120,000

-O Licensed to award: I Eng C Eng
+e Licensed to award: Eng Tech lEng C Eng

-Registered members: 2,138 1,812 38,924
+Registered members: 2,472 2,064 39,298

 Grades of Membership: Affiliate; Student Affiliate; Associate Member (AMIMechE); Member (MIMechE); Fellow (FIMechE).

-Specialist interest groups: Ten groups including: combustion engines and fuels; energy; environment and sustainability; safety and reliability; and structural technology and materials.
+Specialist interest groups and divisions: 18 divisions and groups including: aerospace; automobile; combustion engines and fuels; energy; environment and sustainability; power industries; railway; safety and reliability; and structural technology and materials.

-Member Benefits
+Member benefits

-- Structure: Eight international regions including the UK.
+Structure: Eight international regions including the UK.
 Each region is made up of branches and groups.

-- Contact details:
+Contact details: